cjavorg/scratch/README.md

 - Guess the 5-letter word in 6 attempts or fewer
 - After each guess, you'll get color-coded feedback:
-  - 🟩 Green: Letter is correct and in the right position
+  - 🟩 Green: Letters are correct and in the right position
-  - 🟨 Yellow: Letter is in the word but in the wrong position
+  - 🟨 Yellow: Letters are in the word but in the wrong position
   - ⬜ Gray: Letter is not in the word

 ## 🚀 Features